 - 1 cup heavy cream

-- Chives, finely chopped (optional)
+- Chives, finely chopped, for serving

 - Melt the butter over medium heat in a large soup pot.
 Add the leeks and garlic and cook, stirring regularly, until soft and wilted, about 10 minutes.
 Adjust the heat as necessary so as not to brown.